ibraheemdev/ibraheemca/content/posts/2020-09-15-go-in-twenty.md

 helloWorld := [2]string{"Hello", "World"}
 ```

 You cannot increase an array beyond its capacity.
-Doing so will panic:
+Doing so will cause a panic:
 ```go
 helloWorld := [2]string{"Hello", "World"}
 helloWorld[10] = "Space"